lemerch/columbus/README.md

 ```

 ## About
-This library will help you create universal repositories based on NamedJdbcTemplate, generate RowMapper for your models, and link your models to dto or dto to dto.
+This library will help you create universal repositories based on NamedParameterJdbcTemplate, generate RowMapper for your models, and link your models to dto or dto to dto.

 ...dto :)